Jabari Asim: Critical studies and reviews of Asim's work

-Television Appearances
+Television appearances

-In 2007, Asim appeared on Tavis Smiley to discuss The N Word: Who Can Say It, Who Shouldn’t and Why.
+In 2007, Asim appeared on Tavis Smiley to discuss The N Word: Who Can Say It, Who Shouldn't, and Why.

-In 2007, Asim appeared on The Colbert Report to discuss The N Word: Who Can Say It, Who Shouldn’t and Why.
+In 2007, Asim appeared on The Colbert Report to discuss The N Word: Who Can Say It, Who Shouldn't, and Why.

 In 2009, Asim appeared on The Colbert Report to discuss What Obama Means.

 In 2019, Asim appeared on Greater Boston to discuss We Can’t Breathe.

-In 2020, Asim appeared on Greater Boston to discuss the killing of George Floyd.
+In 2020, Asim appeared on Greater Boston to discuss the murder of George Floyd.